-- 1. Code the month, day and year the tumor was first diagnosed, clinically or microscopically, by a recognized medical practitioner - a.
+- 1. Code the month, day and year the tumor was first diagnosed, clinically or microscopically, by a recognized medical practitioner.
+Medical practitioner includes physician, physician assistant, nurse practitioner, nurse midwife, residents, fellows, medical trainees, and licensed recognized medical practitioner as determined by a state. - a.
 When the first diagnosis includes reportable ambiguous terminology, record the date of that diagnosis

-Example: Area of microcalcifications in breast suspicious for malignancy on 02/13/2024.
-Biopsy positive for ductal carcinoma on 02/28/2024.
-The date of diagnosis is 02/13/2024.
+Example: Area of microcalcifications in breast suspicious for malignancy on 02/13/2025.
+Biopsy positive for ductal carcinoma on 02/28/2025.
+The date of diagnosis is 02/13/2025.

-2. When the only information available is a positive pathology or cytology report, code the date the procedure was done as the date of diagnosis.
-Do not code the date the specimen was received, read as positive by the pathologist, or the date the report was dictated or transcribed.

-Example: Biopsy was performed on 05/06/2024.
-The specimen from the biopsy was received and read by the pathologist as positive for cancer on 05/09/2024.
-The date of diagnosis is 05/06/2024.

-3. The first diagnosis of cancer may be clinical (i.e., based on clinical findings or physician's documentation)
+- 2. When the only information available is a positive pathology or cytology report, code the date the procedure was done as the date of diagnosis.
+Do not code the date the specimen was received, read as positive by the pathologist, or the date the report was dictated or transcribed. - Example: Biopsy was performed on 05/06/2025.
+The specimen from the biopsy was received and read by the pathologist as positive for cancer on 05/09/2025.
+The date of diagnosis is 05/06/2025. - 3.
+The first diagnosis of cancer may be clinical (i.e., based on clinical findings or physician's documentation)